alire-project/alire/doc/introduction.md

 languages.

-It is a way for developers to easily build upon projects (libraries or programs) shared by the community, but also easily share their projects for others to build upon.
+It is a way for developers to easily build upon projects (libraries or programs) shared by the community, but also to easily share their projects for others to build upon.

 In the Alire vocabulary, sources of projects/libraries/programs are provided by